krishnak98/SidePanel/README.md

 ```

 This will load and activate the Chrome Sidepanel extension, making it accessible from your Chrome browser.
-Go to your chrome extension, and ask questions, which GPT3.5 will answer, using the data in the URLs you provided.
+Activate your chrome extension (Cmd + B), and ask questions, which GPT3.5 will answer, using the data in the URLs you provided.

 ## 3.Architecture
 ![Image Alt Text](diagram.png)